darrentweng/chiron/README.md

 # Chiron
-### "Wisest and justest of all the centaurs" ...
+### "Wisest and justest of all the centaurs", "mentor of heroes" ...
 A personal tutor in your pocket.

 ## How to Run